-Finally, in each section there is a discussion with a brief consideration of the way ahead.
+Finally, in each section there is a discussion with the findings of each section for a more organized approach.

-The main outcome across the sections is the identification of the functions through and between the architectural layer of services and usefulness in future project work but also the need for further analysis as work in progress will reveal perhaps new stipulations and requisites.
+The main outcome across the sections is the identification of the functions through and between the architectural layer of services and usefulness in future PI work but also the need for further analysis as work in progress will reveal perhaps new stipulations and requisites.
 The conceptual form of the reference models and early stages of the PI network design require the continuous study of the various principles in search of the acceptable format.
 It may be proven that new methods of networking and routing are more suitable in the various domains and they are the ones to be followed.
-Or perhaps a hybrid version of existing components already discussed in previous and current version.
+Or as it was finally shown a hybrid version of existing components already discussed in previous and current version needs to be further dissected to offer new highways of information and transferability of knowledge from DI to PI.

-The 3rd and final version of this deliverable will address the components finally adopted in the realization of the PI network operational framework offering evidence of the appropriateness and operational suitability of the various elements.
+The components finally adopted in the realization of the PI network operational framework offering evidence of the appropriateness and operational suitability of the various elements have been discussed in detail.
+The final report on PI Protocol Stack and Networking Technologies offers an informed inside to the research carried out as to how existing technologies and analogies can inspire the PI of tomorrow.